THE NON-LINEAR ELECTRO-MECHANICAL BRAKE SYSTEM

 Want to know more for your project?

-The NEMB technology is currently at level TRL-5 with a target implementation timeline of 24-36 months.
+The NEMB technology is targeted for commercialization by Q4 of 2021.
 Get in touch with us for additional information on the technology and how it can apply to your project.